Eric-Dilcher/ngx-parent-injector/projects/ngx-parent-injector/README.md

 Inject parent window services (and other injectables) into child window Angular apps, allowing parent and child window apps to share data and behave as if they were a single app.
 ## Usage

-`ngx-parent-angular` is intended to be used in a multi-window Angular app, where the main and child windows are running separate Angular apps.
+`ngx-parent-angular` is intended to be used in a multi-window Angular app, where the parent and child windows are running separate Angular apps.
 For an overview on how to set up this kind of app, please see the [Demo App](https://github.com/foiled-plan/ngx-parent-injector).

-1. Add `NgxParentInjectorModule` to the `imports` of the root Angular module of the main window.
+1. Add `NgxParentInjectorModule` to the `imports` of the root Angular module of the parent window.
-2. Add `NgxParentInjectorChildModule.forRoot(...)` to the `imports` of the root Angular modules of the child windows.
+2. Add `NgxParentInjectorChildModule.forRoot(...)` to the `imports` of the root Angular module of each child window.
-3. Add the directive `[ngxParentInjectorChild]` to an element as close to the root of the child window's component tree as possible.

 To inject a parent window's service in a child window:
 1. In the parent window, the service's injection token must be explicitly exposed to the child window by calling `exposeToken()`.